-We are excited about the reopening of outdoor events.
 Below, you will find guidelines that we are implementing as a company while also adhering to the general and TEA guidelines put into place by Governor Abbott as well as local orders as they become effective.
 You can find the checklist links at the bottom of this page.

 - Signage will be posted throughout the venue reminding patrons to socially distance by 6 feet and observe best hygiene practices